BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Luneshine on Uniques/README.md

 something like UCP's "`Make Luneshines Appear in the Wild`" option (found in its "`2.1 Optionals`" folder), or my own "TPS Better Loot" mod.

-**WARNING:** This mod contains some statements which can generate gear which the vanilla game doesn't think is valid.
+**WARNING:** This mod will generate gear which the vanilla game doesn't think is valid.
 If you have some of this gear in your inventory and start the game without having this mod enabled, the engine will remove those items from your inventory.
 If you see this, be sure to `Alt-F4` out of the game to prevent it from saving over your savegame.

 Specifically, this mod alters the parts pool for the following weapons: